wg-osr/walkerga.github.io/_posts/2020-11-10-extra-rules.md

 <ins>Petrified:</ins> You are stunned.
 You resist the first 10 damage of each attack.

-<ins>Poisoned:</ins> You are disadvantaged on all you do.
-Poisons, diseases and other substances have other unique effects.
+<ins>Poisoned:</ins> You are disadvantaged in all your actions.
+Poisons, diseases and other substances have other unique effects depending on the source.

 <ins>Prone:</ins> You are easier to hit in melee, but harder at range.
 You cannot attack very well nor move very fast.
 Standing up takes all your movement for the turn.